Linuxfabrik/monitoring-plugins/check-plugins/disk-io/README.md

 This check is cross-platform and works on Linux, Windows, and all psutil-supported systems.
 The check stores its short trend state locally in an SQLite DB to evaluate sustained load across runs.

+**Important Notes:**

+* `--count=5` (the default) while checking every minute means that the check will alert if any of your disks have been above a threshold in the last 5 minutes
+* iowait is only available on Linux.
+Values above 100% indicate that more than one CPU core is waiting for I/O
+* Plugin execution may take a moment due to process enumeration when `--top` is enabled

 **Data Collection:**

 * Uses `psutil` to collect per-disk I/O counters (read_bytes, write_bytes, busy_time, read_time, write_time)